raiden-network/raiden/docs/rest_api.rst

 ``PUT /api/<version>/connection/<token_address>``

-The request will only return once the transfer either succeeded or failed.
-A transfer can fail due to the expiration of a lock.
+The request will only return once all blockchain calls for opening and/or depositing to a channel have completed.

 Example Request
 ^^^^^^^^^^^^^^^

-``PUT /api/v1/connection/0x2a65aca4d5fc5b5c859090a6c34d164135398226``
+``PUT /api/1/connection/0x2a65aca4d5fc5b5c859090a6c34d164135398226``

 with payload::